Budibase/website/content/blog/how-to-make-a-web-app/index.md

 </table><br>

-Ok, now we’re on the same page, let’s jump into prerequisites.

 ## How to build a web app: slow-code vs low-code

 Like any other kind of development, there’s no one single approach when it comes to how to build a web app.
 In reality, there is a vast range of different tools, methodologies, techniques, and standards out there.